awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.ConditionExpressions.md

 }
 ```

-If the starting `Price` is 650, then the `UpdateItem` operation reduces the Price to 575\.
+If the starting `Price` is 650, the `UpdateItem` operation reduces the `Price` to 575\.
 If you run the `UpdateItem` operation again, the `Price` is reduced to 500\.
 If you run it a third time, the condition expression evaluates to false, and the update fails\.

 **Note**
-In the condition expression, the `:` \(colon character\) indicates an *expression attribute value*— placeholder for an actual value\.
+In the condition expression, the `:` \(colon character\) indicates an *expression attribute value*—a placeholder for an actual value\.
 For more information, see [Expression Attribute Values](Expressions.ExpressionAttributeValues.md)\.
 For more information about "*>*" and other operators, see [Comparison Operator and Function Reference](Expressions.OperatorsAndFunctions.md)\.